 Question: What is the purpose of the Tissue Adhesion Test, and how should it be performed?

-Answer: The Tissue Adhesion Test is an optional test that can be used to screen candidate FFPE tissue blocks for their adhesive properties to aid in selecting which blocks may be more ideal for the Visium for FFPE assay.
-Please note that the Tissue Adhesion Test is not an optimization experiment where protocol steps can be modified to improve attachment, as our protocols are already optimized to maximize tissue adhesion.
+Answer: If needed, the Tissue Adhesion Test can be used to screen blocks or troubleshoot adhesion on the Visium Spatial Gene Expression v1 Slide.
+The Tissue Adhesion Test is not an optimization experiment where protocol steps can be modified to improve attachment, as our protocols are already optimized to maximize tissue adhesion.

 An overview of the Tissue Adhesion Test: